 Acute negative effects or experiences can also occur.
 These are called “bad trips” by mushroom users.
 Bad trips are usually experienced by first-time mushroom users, especially if a large dose is taken in an inappropriate environment or setting.
 The disconcerting and unpleasant experience can be amplified if the user is already nervous or has a preexisting psychological disorder, such as depression or generalized anxiety disorder.
 The user may feel intense fear, disturbing hallucinations, and nightmares even after the potency of the drug subsides.

 Long-term psilocybin mushroom abuse can also lead to the development of hallucinogen persisting perception disorder (HPPD).
-This disorder is also called a "flashback," as the user continues to perceive hallucinations long after mushroom ingestion.
+This disorder is also called a “flashback,” as the user continues to perceive hallucinations long after mushroom ingestion.
 Some users of LSD, another hallucinogen, have been found to develop HPPD.
 HPPD is rare among pure psilocybin users, and it is often associated with polydrug abuse.
 Psilocybin mushrooms addiction treatment centers address HPPD and other existing psychological conditions associated with psilocybin mushroom abuse.
 These conditions must be addressed immediately to ensure proper recovery.
-Call 1-800-928-9139 and get immediate assistance and help regarding drug-induced disorders such as HPPD and psychosis.
+Call 1-888-287-0471 Who Answers? and get immediate assistance and help regarding drug-induced disorders such as HPPD and psychosis.

 Foragers of psilocybin mushrooms are also exposed to mushroom poisoning.
 There are hundreds of mushroom species that grow in the wild, and misidentification can lead to foraging of toxic mushrooms.
 Many inexperienced mushroom hunters do not realize that some extremely toxic mushroom species exist that strikingly resemble some psilocybin mushroom species.